plotly/plotly.py-docs/python/polar-chart.md

     v4upgrade: true
 ---

-## Polar chart with plotly express
+## Polar chart with Plotly Express

 A polar chart represents data along radial and angular axes.
-With plotly express, it is possible to represent polar data as scatter markers with `px.scatter_polar`, and as lines with `px.line_polar`.
+With Plotly Express, it is possible to represent polar data as scatter markers with `px.scatter_polar`, and as lines with `px.line_polar`.

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).